 Ragna opened her eyes.
-The first thing she saw was aquamarine bars.
-Then she felt how her arms suspended towards the ceiling and how metal rattled against her wrist.
+The first thing she saw were aquamarine bars.
+Then, she felt how metal rattled against her wrist and weighted her arms down.
+A chain connected her handcuffs to a wall.
 There was no mistake.
 She was in jail.
 Again.
 Not even 24 hours had passed, and her enemies had captured her.
 Ragna groaned.
 Everything hurt.
 She felt cuts and bruises all over her skin.

 “You’re awake.
 That’s good.”

 Ragna turned her head.
-Against a green wall of unknown material leaned Altera, her hands tied to the ceiling as well.
+Against a green wall of unknown material leaned Altera, her hands tied to the wall as well.

 “What happened?”
 Ragna asked.
 “Are you okay?”

 “I’m fine “, said Altera.
 “The poison didn’t do much.
-Guess it was weak enough that my body built a resistance towards it.
+Guess it was weak enough that my body was resistant towards it.
 Maybe Skyfrost wanted to enjoy our suffering?”

 “You are in a temple.”

 The two looked to the end of the room from where the voice had come.
 Sitting in the corner was a man; his eyes buried in a black adventurer hat.
 Dressed in a brown jacket, he looked like an archeologist from a blockbuster movie.